expo/fyi/prebuild-cleanup.md

-# Cleanup after `expo run` and `expo prebuild` commands
+# Cleanup after `npx expo run:[android|ios]` and `npx expo prebuild` commands

-If your project is built entirely in JavaScript, you can run them outside of Expo Go on your computer or device with the `expo run` commands. `expo run:ios` and `expo run:android` modify some files in your project and generate iOS and/or Android native project files in order to be able to build and run them on your machine.
-The modifications are made by running `expo prebuild` behind the scenes prior to building and running the project.
+If your project is built entirely in JavaScript, you can run them outside of Expo Go on your computer or device with the `npx expo run:*` commands. `npx expo run:ios` and `npx expo run:android` modify some files in your project and generate iOS and/or Android native project files in order to be able to build and run them on your machine.
+The modifications are made by running `npx expo prebuild` behind the scenes prior to building and running the project.
 This is the same process that occurs when running a build for your app on EAS Build.

-It can sometimes be helpful to use `expo run` commands to build and test your app locally; but, if you typically do your development in Expo Go or in a custom development client built with EAS Build, you probably don't want to keep the modifications and generated files around after you are done testing.
-The iOS and Android projects include many files and directories and can make your diffs more noisy than needed if you aren't actually using them for anything except `expo run`.
+It can sometimes be helpful to use `npx expo run:*` commands to build and test your app locally; but, if you typically do your development in Expo Go or in a custom development client built with EAS Build, you probably don't want to keep the modifications and generated files around after you are done testing.
+The iOS and Android projects include many files and directories and can make your diffs more noisy than needed if you aren't actually using them for anything except `npx expo run:*`.

-**To clean up after `expo run` and `expo prebuild` commands**, you can either add the generated files to your `.gitignore` or manually delete them.
+**To clean up after `npx expo run:[android|ios]` and `npx expo prebuild` commands**, you can either add the generated files to your `.gitignore` or manually delete them.
 The following files/directories are modified or generated when these commands are invoked:

 ## Modified and generates files and directories